atick-faisal/label-studio/docs/source/tags/timeseries.md

 ```
 ### Example

-Labeling configuration for time series data stored in the task field `ts` in Label Studio JSON format.
+Labeling configuration for time series data stored in the task field `ts` in Annotation Hub JSON format.
 The time field is stored as a date in the `timeformat` field and formatted as a full date on the plot (by default).

 ```html
 <View>